 During the course of training, the topics covered include preliminary hearings, prior statements, presenting criminal appeals, advocacy-using witnesses, taking evidence on commission, vulnerable witnesses and High Court etiquette.

 Ahead of the oral assessment, there practical exercises including a mock oral assessments with feedback.
 The mock oral assessment is filmed and candidates are given copies to help with their preparation.
 Candidates are issues materials in advance and expected to prepare for some of the sessions ahead of the training weekends.

 Candidates will be assessed on their ability to act for both the Crown and Defence.

 Candidates are required to attend all training days in order to pass the course.

-Each candidate is required to complete six days of sitting-in prior to the start of the training course.
+Each candidate is required to complete six days of sitting-in.
 The breakdown of these six days should consist of:

 Four days criminal appeals (three days in Conviction Appeal Court and one day in Sentence Appeal Court) and two days preliminary hearing.

-For sitting-in you need to attend the court and request any relevant papers from the clerk.
-You will need to get the attendance card signed by the clerk.
+For sitting-in you need to attend the court hearing (remotely if required).
+You will need to complete sitting in cards as required to evidence your sitting in.
 The business of the court is available on their website.

 Training weekend one